gaxxx/KotlinRustProto/README.md

 | SharedPrefence read | 81ms |

 1. [MMKV](https://github.com/Tencent/MMKV) is the fastest solution, really close to native hashmap.
 2. Protobuf encoding / decoding is a bottleneck.
 It may takes an extra 100ms.
-To that note, sled is quite close to the MMKV if we don't count the protobuf thing in.
+On that note, sled is quite close to the MMKV if we don't count the protobuf thing in.
+(Sled write without proto)
 3. Sled outperforms SharedPrefence & Lmdb, a lot.
 Of course, rust is stable enough, but to put it into real productions, there is more work to do, something like
   * add multiprocess support
   * space error handling